andev0x/fnix/README.md

     *   Update `dotfiles/` with your preferred dotfiles.
     *   Create new modules in `modules/` for reusable components.

-Remember to replace `your-username/nix-config.git` with your actual repository URL if you fork this project.
+Remember to replace `andev0x/fnix.git` with your actual repository URL if you fork this project.

+> Thanks to Kunkka for sharing the config